memgraph/docs/docs/reference-guide/replication.md

 register replicas later on because the query for registering replicas uses the port 10000 as the default one.

+Otherwise, you can use any unassigned port between 1000 and 10000.

 ### Assigning the MAIN role

 The replication cluster should have only one MAIN instance in order to